OriolAbril/oriol_unraveled/en/_sources/projects.md.txt

 I contribute on most areas of the repo, issue triaging, code, documentation or reviewing PRs, as well as mentoring and helping other contributors work on issues and submit PRs.

+I am also involved with the ongoing refactor of the library.

 #### xarray-einstats
 I started this smaller [library](https://einstats.python.arviz.org) to externalize and package many tricks on executing NumPy/Scipy/Dask functions on xarray objects.